zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 One of the benefits of this approach is actually that we can do this in any pace that we think is best.
 We can take it slow if we want or have to.
 It's not a "all now, or nothing ever" approach, but keeps everything old working as is, while it allows us to build new parts on this approach, and migrate older parts when there is an opportunity to do so.

-There might even be parts were can settle on the existing Haml pages, like the sign-in pages, as these use a simpler layout (no sidebar, breadcrumbs or duo) anyway.
+There likely will be parts where we would settle on the existing Haml pages, like the sign-in pages or administation settings, as these use a simpler layout or do not receive heavy traffic.

 ## Proposal